mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 <figcaption style="margin-top: 0; margin-bottom: 25pt;">Neural programs involve a composition of a neural component and a program component.
 Input images are fed into the neural model(s), and symbols predicted by the neural component can be passed into the program $P$.</figcaption>

 These tasks can be difficult to learn if there are no intermediate labels to train $M_\theta$.
-The main challenge concerns how to differentiate across $P$ to faciliate end-to-end learning.
+The main challenge concerns how to estimate the gradient across $P$ to faciliate end-to-end learning.

 ## Neurosymbolic Learning Frameworks